carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 resources, and the *Resource pressure view* can help to identify the problematic resource usage.

-The second section of the report shows the latency and reciprocal throughput of every instruction in the sequence.
-That section also reports extra information related to the number of micro opcodes, and opcode properties (i.e., 'MayLoad', 'MayStore', and 'HasSideEffects').
+The second section of the report is the `instruction info view`.
+It shows the latency and reciprocal throughput of every instruction in the sequence.
+It also reports extra information related to the number of micro opcodes, and opcode properties (i.e., 'MayLoad', 'MayStore', and 'HasSideEffects').

 Field *RThroughput* is the reciprocal of the instruction throughput.
 Throughput is computed as the maximum number of instructions of a same type that can be